jimdavis1/Viral_Annotation/README.md

 `JSON::XS`<br>
 `File::Slurp`<br>

 It also uses `gjoseqlib.pm` which is perl module that was written by Gary Olsen at the University of Illinois.
 It is used for sequence manipulation.
-You can get the latest version of this module by downloading the BV-BRC command line interface application.
-I have added a copy to this repo for convenience fromthe PATRIC Command Line Interface version 1.039.
-Gary's repo can be found here: https://github.com/TheSEED/seed_gjo/  <br>
+You can get the latest version of this module by downloading it from Gary's repo here: https://github.com/TheSEED/seed_gjo/  <br>

 The program(s) run the blast suite of tools from NCBI.
 The current version requires:<br>
 `blastn: 2.13.0+`
 `tblastn: 2.13.0+`<br>

-I have not tried it on other versions of BLAST<br>
+I have not tested it on other versions of BLAST<br>

-Although it should not matter, this has been developed using Bob's internal environment by sourcing:<br>
+For internal ANL users, source:<br>
 `/vol/patric3/cli/ubuntu-cli/user-env.sh`<br>

 ## Repo Contents
 `annotate_by_viral_pssm.pl` the perl script that runs the blasts and calls the proteins. <br>
 `Viral_PSSM.json`  the file containing BLAST and ORF calling parameters per protein.<br>
-`Viral-Rep-Contigs` the directory of representative contigs that guides the program to the correct set of PSSMs.<br>
+`Viral-Rep-Contigs` the directory of representative contigs that guides the program to the closest set of PSSMs.<br>
 `Viral-PSSMs` the directory of hand curated PSSMS per family or genus.
 There may be more than one PSSM per protein.<br>
 `Viral-Alignments`  the directory of alignments that corresponds to each PSSM.
-This is not used by the program, but it is useful for keeping track of the source data used to build each PSSM.<br><br>
+This is not used by the program, but it is useful for keeping track of the source data used to build each PSSM.<br>
+`Other-Scripts` is a directory other non-essential but useful scipts and files related to the development and management of this tool.
+It currently contains a program called, `list_annos_from_pssms.pl` which will dump the annotation for each pssm.<br><br>

 ## How to run annotate_by_viral_pssm.pl
 `annotate_by_viral_pssm.pl [options] -i subject_contig(s).fasta`<br><br>